-18. Certain guidelines regarding trading by management and other insiders during the period of default are set out in section 9 of National Policy 11-207 Failure-to-File Cease Trade Orders and Revocations under Passport.
+18. Certain guidelines regarding trading by management and other insiders during the period of default are set out in section 9 of National Policy 11-207 Failure-to-File Cease Trade Orders and Revocations in Multiple Jurisdictions.

 No penalty or sanction for disclosure purposes